fangwei123456/spikingjelly/README.md

 ```
 More datasets will be included in the future.

-If some datasets' download link are not available for some users, the users can download from the OpenI mirror:
+If some dataset's download link are not available for some users, the users can download from the OpenI mirror:

 https://openi.pcl.ac.cn/OpenI/spikingjelly/datasets?type=0

-All datasets saved in the OpenI mirror are allowable by their license or authors' agreement.
+All datasets saved in the OpenI mirror are allowable by their license or author's agreement.

 ## Tutorials